CrowdHailer/eyg-lang/NOTES.md

 - Deliberatly don't have mutliline strings they come from files etc
 - Need to keep focus on editor root to pick up key press
 - Escape in draft mode should be cancel changes not commit changes
+- Editor has a selection ast node has a position, both are paths

 m for metadata
 call this AST, node -> Expression get_element -> get_node position -> path p:1,2 -> code:1,2 ast.